 We have not experienced any supply shortages with respect to the materials used to formulate our proprietary inks.
-In addition, we have not experienced scheduling delays in obtaining access to CPI's foundry equipment.

 Competition

 We believe that competition in our targeted markets is based on a variety of factors, including capability, functionality, performance, reliability, ease of use and ability to supply in sufficient quantities.
 We believe we can, or will be able to, compete effectively based on these factors.